-a result of their desire to ensure opacity, watchers in Allegheny and Philadelphia County do not have the same right as watchers in other Pennsylvania Counties to be present as a matter of law when envelopes containing official absentee and mail-in ballots are reviewed and opened and when such ballots are counted and recorded.
-Also, this means voters are at an unequal risk of having their legal votes diluted by ballots that otherwise should be disqualified.
-There is no legitimate state interest justifying this disparity.
+156. Defendants have violated the Equal Protection Clause because as a result of their conduct to obscure access to the vote-counting process, watchers in Allegheny, Philadelphia and other Defendant Counties did not have the same right as watchers in Republican controlledPennsylvania Counties, such as York, to be present when envelopes containing official absentee and mail-in ballots were reviewed, opened, counted, and recorded.
+Also, this violation of law and United States Constitution means voters are at an unequal risk of having their legal votes diluted by ballots that otherwise should have been disqualified.
+There is no legitimate state interest justifying this disparity; rather, it was done to favor Biden over Trump.